 Sexual Violence.
 Physical sexual acts perpetrated against a person's will or where a person is incapable of giving consent.
 Physical sexual acts include, but are not limited to, vaginal or anal penetration, however slight, with a body part or object, or oral copulation by mouth-to-genital contact.
-This definition includes rape, sexual assault, sexual battery, and sexual coercion.
+This definition includes rape, sexual assault, sexual battery, and sexual coercion and includes assault with the specific intention to commit such an act.
 Sexual violence may involve individuals who are known to one another or have an intimate and/or sexual relationship (relationship violence), or may involve individuals not known to one another.